 Injury caused by such things as contact sports or an accident can cause any number of issues including a “bruised” or deep discoloring of the tooth, a broken tooth, or total loss of one or more teeth.

 When the layer under the enamel, called the dentin, is exposed due to cracks in the enamel or the recession of the gums, your teeth may become extra sensitive to either hot or cold temperatures, or both.

 When you have your braces adjusted, you may experience some level of tooth pain.
 This is not unusual and using an over-the-counter pain medicine such as aspirin, acetaminophen, ibuprofen or naproxen, or if the issue is caused by the abrasiveness of the hardware itself, a little ball of dental wax can fix this.

 Most people will feel some discomfort after a professional teeth-whitening treatment, but the pain should ease within a day.
 Talk to your local dentist if it is too painful or problematic.

 Relieve Tooth Pain in Chapel Hill, NC

-No matter what the reason, Tarheel Family Dentistry knows that tooth pain can be miserable, so quit asking, “Why do my teeth hurt?” and schedule an appointment online with Dr. Robinson today, or call our scheduling specialist at (919) 551-8847.
+No matter what the reason, Tarheel Family Dentistry knows that tooth pain can be miserable, so quit asking, “Why do my teeth hurt?” and schedule an appointment online with Dr. Cook today, or call our scheduling specialist at (919) 551-8847.
 He can help you identify the problem and find relief fast.